nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Potential errors(s):**
-- Incorrect format (e.g. no prefix):
+- Incorrect format (e.g. no prefix, duplicate prefixes):
 - The group you entered does not exist in your contact list: